-Bring a tired and true pair - you don't want to be breaking in a new pair on your vacation!
+Bring a tried and true pair - you don't want to be breaking in a new pair on your vacation!

-TIP: If you find you need some additional items to layer but are on a budget, you can try chain stores, particularly Uniqlo, known for its warm yet lightweights apparel.
-They have locations all over the city, with one located right near Rockefeller Center and another in SoHo.
+TIP: If you find you need some additional items to layer but are on a budget, you can try chain stores, particularly Uniqlo, known for its warm yet lightweight apparel.

 For more details on weather conditions, see our posts for each month: